 Subject Matter Experts (SMEs) - Staff who are familiar with the purpose and procedure for accomplishing a task.
 All MASS Monitoring Team staff are considered and expected to be subject matter experts with all activities related to this SOP.

-Sample - The medium, and any reagents or acids dissolved in the medium.
+Environmental Sample (or Sample) - The medium (e.g., surface water), and any reagents or acids dissolved in the medium.
 The sample includes those materials that cannot be readily separated from the medium that is sampled.